-Any learner on a given Module can comment on any of the Overview prompts.
-This provides an in context way to track and discuss details related to the Overview.
+Any Learner on a Module can comment on any of the Overview questions.
+Track and discuss details related to the Overview.

 Tasks on the Task Board

-When a task is added to a task board, the respective ‘creator' members of that Module will immediately see that task and have the option to comment on, attach evidence, or start a discussion.
+When a Task is added to a Task Board, the Learners who are creators of that Module will immediately see that task and can comment, attach evidence, or start a discussion.

 On any task, a built-in discussion board can aid in clarifying next steps, who’s responsible, and connecting found research.

 Learners can submit Evidence they co-created by adding other learners when they submit evidence.
 For example, learners create a Google Document together, and submit the result.
 Headrush shows Advisors that the Evidence came from a group.
 (Learn more about collaborative evidence.)